BaseMax/mpdf-utf8-php-example/README.md

 - ✅ Right-to-left text layout
 - ✅ UTF-8 character support (Arabic script, numbers)
-- ✅ Custom TTF font loading and usage in mPDF
+- TODO: Custom TTF font loading and usage in mPDF (Help needed)

 > ℹ️ The example uses [Vazirmatn](https://github.com/rastikerdar/vazirmatn/releases/tag/v33.003), a high-quality Persian typeface by the late **VazirMatn** – a respected contributor to the Persian design community.
 Best and be at peace.